Where are pelvic floor muscles?

 In women the bones of the pelvis are wider than those of the male and the sit bones are further apart to allow for childbirth.
 In contrast, men have narrow hips and a narrower pelvis.
 This means that the pelvic floor muscles in women span a wider area and therefore weaker than the male pelvic floor muscles.
 The effect of pregnancy, childbirth and menopause increase the vulnerability of these muscles to injury and dysfunction.

 Where to Find More Help?

-If you are unable to locate muscles of your pelvic floor or if you feel unsure about whether you are contracting them correctly, then assistance is available from Continence Nurse Advisors and Pelvic Floor Physiotherapists specially.
+If you are unable to locate muscles of your pelvic floor or if you feel unsure about whether you are contracting them correctly, assistance is available from Continence Nurse Advisors and Pelvic Floor Physiotherapists.
 A medical referral is not required to see a private Pelvic Floor Physiotherapist within Australia.
 Public hospital and local community- based assistance can be accessed by visiting your doctor and asking for a referral to your local continence nurse or pelvic floor physiotherapist.

 To find a pelvic floor physiotherapist visit the Australian Physiotherapy Association website or contact The Continence Foundation of Australia ph 1800 00 33 66 to find a pelvic floor practitioner in your area.